iggual/AetherWorld/docs/DIALOGUES_ACROSS_DIMENSIONS__THE_QUINTESSENCE_COLLECTIVE_FOUR.md

 Oh, & one short remark Helena dear, since you mentioned revolution.
 Velja and me both don't like a word "revolution" when talking about the future, since it means 'turning back' and that's like driving into the future by looking into the retrovisor only, and that's not very wise strategy, like every alive car driver can tell.

-And now really final thank you, bye, over and out.
+And now really final thank you, bye, adieu, over and out.

 ---